Online Enrollment Forms: Click here

 Dearborn's Charter non-resident lottery applications will be made available each year through the On-Time LAUSD Unified Enrollment process (Choices Brochure & Application Click here.
-The six- week On-Time application window spans the first week in October through the first week in November.
+The six- week on-time application window is from October 1, 2019 - November 15, 2019 at 5pm.

 Lottery Preferences and Procedures

 In conducting its admissions lottery, Dearborn Elementary Charter Academy shall provide the following admission preferences, in the stated order of priority: